axiom-data-science/sccoos-sass-calibration/architecture.md

   However, those files don't have column headers, so they need to be tracked.
 3. The calibration coefficients are stored in a tab on a Google Sheet.
 There is no rhyme or reason to the tab names, so those need to be tracked also.
+4. During early years, data from multiple instruments were written to the same file, so IP address is used to differentiate them.

 The type of instruments installed at a site might change so a station will have multiple instrument sets in time.
 However, the installation of a